WoofThatByte/proxmox-setup/proxmox-guests/README.md

 ## OpenMediaVault - VM
   <p align="left">
     Installed using ISO image.
+Please refer to this <a href="https://github.com/WoofThatByte/proxmox-setup/tree/main/OpenMediaVault-setup">link</a> for more details.
   </p>

 ## UbuntuMediaServer -LXC
   <p align="left">
   Installed using <a href="https://tteck.github.io/Proxmox/#ubuntu-lxc">tteck</a> script.
 Only Ubuntu OS.
 Docker and Portainer have been manually installed.
-Please refer to <a href="https://github.com/WoofThatByte/proxmox-setup/tree/main/Plex-docker">this</a> link.
+Please refer to this <a href="https://github.com/WoofThatByte/proxmox-setup/tree/main/Plex-docker">link</a> for more details.
   </p>

 # ROUTER setup